The application for CCAS Residence Hall Peer Advisor is now OPEN – APPLY HERE

 At a minimum, applicants must meet the following criteria:

-- Continuing student status for the Fall 2019 semester
+- Continuing student status for the Fall 2022 or beyond

 This application is now closed.
 Please be prepared to answer 3 short essay questions in one PDF or Word document, each answer totaling no more than 200 words.
 You will also be asked to upload a PDF resume – both files should be titled as Firstname Lastname Resume/Essays.pdf